top of page

 About EVAL Creative

 I have been drawing since I was four and taking photos of everything I could see since I was 12.
 Growing up, I was into two things art and martial arts.
-So I participated in both whenever possible.
+So, I participated in both whenever possible.
 Fast forward a few years, and I joined the Marine Corps after high school.
 I was injured in a training accident and had to start my life all over again.
-I returned to school, obtaining an associate's in illustration, a bachelor's in media art and animation, and finally a master's in film editing.
+I returned to school, obtaining an Associate's in Illustration, a Bachelor's in Media Arts and Animation, and finally a Master's in Motion Pictures & Television with an emphasis in editing.

-For the last 27 years, I have worked as a graphic artist specializing in graphic and production design, illustration, photography, and film editing.
+For the last 27 years, I have worked as a graphic artist specializing in graphic and production design, illustration, photography, and video editing.
 I have always loved the editing part the most, but it was what I did the least.
 So when the virus stopped everything, I decided to make the best out of a bad situation and refocused my energy on learning all I could about editing.
-I went back to school for an MFA in film editing.
-Editing is what I am going to focus on for the rest of my career.
+I went back to school for an MFA in Motion Pictures & Television.
+Editing / motion graphics is what I am going to focus on for the rest of my career.
 My mission is to help directors tell their stories in the most captivating way possible.
-I believe great storytelling is the key to a successful film, and I'm here to help bring that story to life.
+Great storytelling is the key to a successful piece, and I'm here to help bring that story to life.

-Editing is like a puzzle, if done right you will have a masterpiece, if done wrong you will have a mess.
+Editing is like a puzzle.
+If done right, it will be a masterpiece, but if done wrong, it will be a mess.
 In the end, it is all in the editor's hands.

 -Ernest John Valenzuela III